AdobeDocs/release-notes.en/current.md

 * Fixed an issue causing the [!UICONTROL Outbound File History Report] not to load in some situations (AAM-45713).
 * Fixed an issue causing the previously selected trait to be added to [!UICONTROL Segment Builder] when clicking [!UICONTROL Add Trait] on an empty field (AAM-45599).
 * Fixed an issue preventing users from editing or deactivating Algorithmic Models that contain excluded traits (AAM-45552).

+## Target {#target}

+Release notes for the following upcoming Adobe Target releases:

+### Target Standard/Premium 19.4.1 (April 15, 2019)

+This release is a maintenance release and includes the following change:

+(The issue numbers in parentheses are for internal Adobe use.)

+* Updated the Adobe Experience Cloud UI to reflect branding and product changes.
+(TGT-33546, TGT-33272, and TGT-33331)

+### Target Standard/Premium 19.4.2 (April 29, 2019)

+This release includes the following features, changes and enhancements:

+(The issue numbers in parentheses are for internal Adobe use.)

+**Enhancements, fixes, and changes**

+* You are now instructed to re-authenticate when your session expires while reviewing a report.
+After you log in again, you are directed back to the report.
+(TGT-32723)
+* We improved the workflow when you delete assets using the VEC.
+Deleted assets are now removed from the Offers library and from Scene7 (if applicable)Deleted assets no longer display in search results.
+(TGT-31981)
+* We improved the rendering of image offers in the Assets picker.
+Displaying and selecting image offers is now quicker and more efficient.
+(TGT-32897)
+* We improved the handling of redirects to URLs when you cancel loading of a page within the VEC.
+(TGT-33815)
+* Toolbar icons display appropriately after you cancel loading of a page within the VEC.
+If specific actions cannot be performed until after the page is fully loaded, the associated toolbar icons are disabled.
+(TGT-33811)
+* After you select a Recommendations collection from the Collections picker, you must now click the Save button.
+This workflow is consistent with other workflows within Target.
+(TGT-33205)

+Refer to the [Adobe Target Release Notes](https://docs.adobe.com/content/help/en/target/using/release-notes/target-release-notes.html) for the latest release information about the following products:

+* Target Standard and Premium
+* Recommendations Classic

 ## Experience Manager {#aem}